Interior designer Melanie King helps Houston Astros manager A.J. Hinch and his wife, Erin, create a cozy family abode in The Woodlands.

 “Melanie pushed us to try some design outside of our comfort zone, but the end result is a house that still feels personal to us.” –Erin Hinch, homeowner

-Photography Courtesy Of: Julie Soefer
+Photography by: Julie Soefer